orchetect/TimecodeKit/Sources/TimecodeKit/Documentation.docc/Documentation.md

 # ``TimecodeKit``

-Value types for representing and working with SMPTE timecode.
+Value types for representing and working with SMPTE/EBU timecode.

 ![TimecodeKit](timecodekit-banner.png)